CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ```bash
 ansible-playbook myobject-playbook.yml -i inventory.yml
 ```
+In the terminal window monitor the execution of the playbook.
+Note the order in which objects in IaC files are deployed.

+What do you think will happen if you will interrupt the execution of playbook and re-run it?

 Go to  Web Smart Console **"admin/Cpwins1!"**, see the changes applied by Ansible.
 <br>![image](https://github.com/user-attachments/assets/4bc15524-1d4d-4e21-9ea7-dec2d867483c)

 ### Test idempotency of your playbook and the modules
 1. Re-run the playbook **myobject-playbook.yml**, you will see that the modules are **idempotent**.
-Since your ansible code is equal to the reality. no change is made and ansible responds with ok
+Since your ansible code (desired state) is equal to the reality (current state). no change is made and ansible responds with ok
 ```bash
 ansible-playbook myobject-playbook.yml -i inventory.yml
 ```